inaccessible (non-handicapped) bathroom

 5) Outlets we have seen on high

-Clearly, Marriott had intended to add an electrical outlet by the sink, a little too high but at least nearly accessible.
+Clearly, Marriott had intended to add an electrical outlet by the sink, a little too high but at least almost accessible.

-As you can see in the photos, though, they inexplicably covered that with a blank plate; the only outlet in the room was on the opposite wall, near the exit, and ‘way too high to reach easily.
+As you can see in the photos, though, they changed their minds and covered it with a blank plate.
+The only outlet in the room was on the opposite wall, near the exit, and ‘way too high to reach easily.

-Apparently Marriott believes that people in wheelchairs don’t actually shave, blow-dry, etc…or maybe that they don’t need to look in a mirror.
+Apparently Marriott believes that us wheelies don’t actually shave, blow-dry, put on makeup, etc…or maybe, like vampires, we don’t need to look in a mirror.

 6) No place to store stuff

-There was literally no other surface for any linens, soap, etc., except the narrow toilet tank.
+There was literally no other surface except the narrow toilet tank, so I finally stacked the towels there.

-Shampoo, soap, etc., were placed at the back of the loooooong sink, a challenging reach from a wheelchair.
-The sink sloped too much to keep them up front; I finally settled for just dumping them into the sink.
+Shampoo, soap, etc., had been placed at the back of the deeeeeep sink, a challenging reach from a wheelchair.
+The sink sloped too much to put anything in front where it was reachable.
+I finally settled for just dumping them into the sink.

-The less said about the only clothing hook–at the top of the bathroom door–the better.
+The less said about the only clothing hook–perched unusably at the top of the bathroom door–the better.

 7) Shower design from…heck

-The bathroom was small enough that it was difficult to turn around, even after I’d removed the towel-holding table.
-I’m good at full 360-in-place maneuvers, so I could do it; if you can’t do a tight 90-degree turn in your chair, getting into the shower here would be a challenge.
+The bathroom was small enough that it was difficult to turn around, even without the towel table.
+I’m good at full 360-in-place maneuvers, so I could manage it with some effort.
+If you can’t do a tight 90-degree turn, getting into the shower in Embassy’s ADA room will be a challenge.

 This IS the remodel